-41.32.03011.32.040 Agricultural Labor Housing
+11.32.040 Agricultural Labor Housing

 - A. Applicability.
-Housing for agricultural employees or immediate family of those employed for the exclusive purpose of agricultural pursuits either on the premises or off-site shall be designed, operated and located according to the standards of this section except as provided below. - Housing for Six or Fewer Persons.
+Housing for agricultural employees or immediate family of those employed for the exclusive purpose of agricultural pursuits either on the premises or off-site shall be designed, operated and located according to the standards of this section except as provided below. - 1.
+Housing for Six or Fewer Persons.
 A residential structure providing accommodation for six or fewer persons shall be considered a single-unit residential use and shall be allowed by right in any district that permits single-unit residential uses. - 2.
 Residential Development in Non-Agricultural Districts.
 Multi-Unit Residential, Boarding Facility, or Single-Room Occupancy uses located in a non-agricultural district.
 These housing types, whether designed for and occupied by farm workers or other residents, shall be subject to the same use and development regulations as they otherwise would in the applicable districts. - B. Number of Housing Units Allowed.
-No more than 36 beds in a group quarters or up to 12 dwelling units or spaces designed for use by a single family or household (up to six agricultural employees) are allowed on an individual parcel-where the CDSA Director in consultation with the Agricultural Commissioner determines that the need for Agricultural Labor Housing exists.
+No more than 36 beds in a group quarters or up to 12 dwelling units or spaces designed for use by a single family or household (up to six agricultural employees) are allowed on an individual parcel.
 The Planning Commission may authorize additional beds or units through a Conditional Use Permit where the Planning Commission makes specific findings that document the necessity for the number of approved units.
 For sites with a combination of group quarters or individual units the following combinations are permitted without approval of a Conditional Use Permit: - 1.
 18 beds and six single household units (50:50 percent) or - 2.
 27 beds and three single household units (75:25 percent) or - 3.
 Nine beds and nine single household units (25:75 percent).